-VMware Cloud Provider Hub connects with VMware Cloud Provider Commerce Portal to allow Service Provider partners to onboard the service with a master organization and start provisioning VMware Cloud services to their customer tenant organizations.
+VMware Cloud Provider Hub connects with VMware Cloud Provider Commerce Portal to allow Service Provider partners to onboard the service with a provider organization and start provisioning VMware Cloud services to their customer tenant organizations.

 As a Service Provider, you create tenant organizations for your customers, provision VMware Cloud services to their organizations, and manage their level of access to provisioned services.

-You and your tenants use the management functionalities offered in Cloud Provider Hub to manage the user base in your master or tenant organizations and to maintain the lifecycle of the provisioned VMware Cloud services.
+You and your tenants use the management functionalities offered in Cloud Provider Hub to manage the user base in your provider or tenant organizations and to maintain the lifecycle of the provisioned VMware Cloud services.